top of page

 Present the Home Clearly

-Photos, description, pricing, and showing details should all support the same goal: helping buyers understand the home and feel confident scheduling a showing.
+Photos, listing description, pricing, and showing details should all support the same goal: helping buyers understand the home and feel confident scheduling a showing.

 02